 Limpopo, a province set in the northern province of South Africa, bordering Botswana, Zimbabwe and Mozambique, is well known for mining, agriculture, tourism and educational institutions.
 “Limpopo has a total population of 6.015 million with 1.641 million households.
 The province has a high Human Development Index (HDI) of 0.710, which is the third highest in South Africa.”
 Wikipedia.

-The diversity of environments, business opportunities, location, tourism, agriculture, mining and the industrial industry makes Limpopo an area which draws professionals and people looking for a positive career path.
+The diversity of environments, businesses, the location, tourism, agriculture, mining and the industrial industry makes Limpopo an area which draws professionals and people looking for a positive career path with a great quality of life.

 Agriculture and Agribusiness